Timișoara: Rail transport

 Timișoara has the oldest and the densest railway network in Romania, with over 91.9 km of lines for 1,000 km2 of territory, although some of the components are no longer operational due to low demand and lack of maintenance.
 Therefore, Timișoara is the most important rail hub in Timiș County and in western Romania.
 Most of the railway lines that intersect in Timișoara are secondary lines; the most important are line 900 from Bucharest, with international connections to Serbia and the main line Timișoara–Arad–Oradea, which ensures the connection with line 200 (Brașov–Sibiu–Arad–Curtici) and, implicitly, with Hungary.

 The city has five stations (Timișoara North, Timișoara West, Timișoara South, Timișoara East and Timișoara CET) and a triage station (Ronaț Triaj).
 The main passenger station is Timișoara North, built in 1897 and undergoing extensive rehabilitation since 2021.
 The old station building, built in neoclassical style, was badly damaged by the Allied bombing of 1944, so it was rebuilt in socialist classical style.
 Timișoara North is one of the busiest stations in Romania, with an average of 174 passenger trains/day and a flow of 5,530 passengers/day.

 Although the nature of freight traffic has changed, decreasing the requirement for maneuvering and recomposing trains, Timișoara is an important center for rail freight transport; there are several large industrial concerns that receive and ship goods by train.

 Air transport

 Located 12 km from Timișoara, in the northeastern part of the city, Traian Vuia International Airport is the fourth-busiest Romanian airport in terms of passenger numbers (~1.2 million in 2022) and the most important air hub in the DKMT Euroregion.
 In 2017, it became the first airport in Romania certified by EASA.
 In 2018, Traian Vuia International Airport attracted 15.1% of the total number of passengers embarked at Romanian airports, 32.8% of the total tons of goods loaded and 13.2% of the total number of flights.
 Traian Vuia International Airport serves as an operational base for Wizz Air.
 As of 2021, the airport is undergoing expansion works, by adding two terminals – internal arrivals and external departures – and creating an intermodal center for freight transport.

-The city's first airport, the Cioca Aerodrome, had remained in use for recreational and utility aviation.
+The city's first airport, the Cioca Airfield, had remained in use for recreational and utility aviation.